Demianight/flower_store/README.md

 - seller's offer
 - trade between seller and some user

-### I spent around 2 hours for thinking and actual coding, so maybe it's not the best choice for your's flower store))
+### I spent around 2 hours on thinking and actual coding, so maybe it's not the best choice for your's flower store))